Romans 1

 {ie., unable to be pacified (requiring their own way)}, unmerciful:

-1:32 Who knowing the judgment of God, that they which commit such things are worthy of death,
+that they which commit such things are worthy of death,

 not only do the same, but have pleasure in them that do them.

-God gave them up {lit., 'handed them over'}...- (occurs 3x) -
+God gave them up {lit., 'handed them over'}...- (This phrase occurs 3x) -

-(God responded with definite action (not a passive attitude), to man's willful rebellion against Him.)
+God responded with definite action (not a passive attitude), to man's willful rebellion against Him.

-1. to uncleanness {GK akatharsia, lit., 'not purified', refers to moral impurity}- v.24
+1. God gave them up - to uncleanness {GK= akatharsia, lit., 'not purified'}, v.24

 God created us 'male and female' in order to show us something about Himself.
 Gen 1:27